lisphp/lisphp/README.markdown

 Author and license
 ------------------

-The author is Hong, MinHee <http://dahlia.kr/>.
+Lisphp was written by Hong, MinHee <http://dahlia.kr/>.

-Lisphp is distributed under MIT license.
+Lisphp is distributed under the MIT license.